 All the toilets on the hike were pit toilets of vastly varying quality.
 This first camp had a rather rough toilet.
 It was a very rickety wooden structure with no door and some boards placed over the hole.

 We headed for the tents around 7:30 pm.
-Being at the equator, just 3 degrees south, the days stay close to having equal daylight and night.
-The transition between day and night appeared to happen very quickly.
-Just one of the little things we had to get used to.
-I did go out in the evening and take some nighttime shots and headed to be at about 9:00 pm.
+Being near the equator, just 3 degrees south, there is virtually equal day and night.
+The transition between day and night appeared to happen very quickly, just one of the little things we had to get used to.
+I did go out in the evening and take some night-time shots and headed to bed at about 9:00 pm.